John Gillespie Magee Jr.: Early life

 After discussions with his parents, he decided to go to Canada to join the Royal Canadian Air Force (RCAF), with the intention of learning to fly, and then being sent to Britain.
-Accordingly, while he had been offered a scholarship to Yale University for 1940–41, he did not enroll.
+Accordingly, while he had been offered a scholarship to Yale University for 1940–1941, he did not enroll.

 World War II

 Magee joined the R.C.A.F. in October 1940 and received flight training in Ontario at No.9 Elementary Flying Training School, located at RCAF Station St. Catharines (St. Catharines), and at No. 2 Service Flying Training School at RCAF Station Uplands (Ottawa).
 He soloed at St. Catharines after six hours' dual instruction, when the average was 10 or 11.
 He passed his Wings Test in Ottawa in June 1941.

-Shortly after his promotion to the rank of pilot officer, after having been awarded his wings, Magee was sent to the United Kingdom, where on arrival he was posted to No. 53 Operational Training Unit near London.
+Shortly after his promotion to the rank of pilot officer, after having been awarded his wings, Magee was sent to the United Kingdom, where on arrival he was posted to No. 53 Operational Training Unit at RAF Llandow near Cardiff.
 His first flight in a Spitfire occurred on 7 August 1941.
 On 18 August, while still stationed at Llandow, he flew a Spitfire to 33,000 feet, by far his highest flight to that date.
 This is the flight usually accepted as having inspired his poem.

 After completing his training with No. 53 Operational Training Unit he was assigned to No. 412 (Fighter) Squadron, R.C.A.F., a Canadian unit formed at RAF Digby on 30 June 1941.
 No. 412 Squadron was part of the "Digby Wing", commanded by the legendary "Cowboy" Blatchford.
 One of the other pilots serving at Digby that September was Flight Lieutenant "Hart" Massey, the son of Vincent Massey, the first Canadian-born Governor General of Canada.

 Magee arrived at Digby on 23 September 1941, where he continued to train on the Spitfire.
 When Magee joined No.412 Squadron it was flying the Supermarine Spitfire Mk II; the squadron switched to the more powerful Mk Vb shortly after his arrival.
 He first took a Mk Vb aloft on 8 October 1941.
 On 20 October 1941, he took part in a convoy patrol, and on that same day the Squadron moved from the Digby Aerodrome to the nearby RAF Wellingore in Lincolnshire, a satellite station of Digby.